 C Minor scale for guitar.

-The C Minor is a seven-note scale, also called natural C Minor.
+The C Minor is a seven-note scale, also called Natural C Minor.
 Colored circles mark the tones in the diagram, with darker color highlighting the root notes.
 The root notes are always C tones.
 In the two-octave pattern, the first root note is on the 6th string, 8th fret.

 The scale displayed with its numeric formula and scale degrees.

-The C Minor scale consist of seven notes.
+The C Minor scale consists of seven notes.
 These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 2 - 2 from the first note to the next octave.

 The C Minor is relative to Eb Major.
 Both scales include the same notes but their tonal center differ.